• Skip to primary navigation

 🍽 Serving

-You can eat these overnight oats straight from the fridge or heat them up in a bowl if you wish.
+You can eat this overnight oatmeal straight from the fridge or heat it up in a bowl if you wish.
 To heat them, remove the lid and microwave at 30 second intervals until warmed to your liking.

 What Type Of Oats Do I Use For Overnight Oats?